Dissociation of heavy quarkonia at finite \mu: Quasi-particle Debye mass in the presence of finite quark chemical potential

 Where, $Q_g$ and $Q_q$ are the effective charges given by the equations:

 Here $x=T/T_c$ and $a$, $b$ and $c$ and $d$ are fitting parameters, for equation of state in the quasi-particle description~\cite{V.Chandra:2007, V.Chandra:2009} respectively.

-Here, $g(T)$ is the QCD running coupling constant, $N_c=3$ ($SU(3)$) and $N_f$ is the number of flavor, the function $PolyLog[2,z]$ having form, $PolyLog[2,z]=\sum_{k=1}^{\infty} \frac{z^k}{k^2}$ and $z_g$ is the quasi-gluon effective fugacity and $z_q$ is quasi-quark effective fugacity.
-These distribution functions are isotropic in nature.
+Here, $g(T)$ is the QCD running coupling constant, $N_c$=3 ($SU(3)$) and $N_f$ is the number of flavor, the function $PolyLog[2,z]$ having form, $PolyLog[2,z]=\sum_{k=1}^{\infty} \frac{z^k}{k^2}$ and $z_g$ is the quasi-gluon effective fugacity and $z_q$ is quasi-quark effective fugacity.
+These distribution functions are isotropic in nature.\\ Here, $Q^2_g , Q^2_q \leq g^2T$, since it acquire the ideal value $g^2T$ asymptotically.
+The equilibrium distribution functions for quarks and gluons have been extracted from the equation of state (EoS), which in turn will allow a determination of the transport and other bulk properties of the quark gluon-plasma.
+Simultaneously, the method also yields a quasiparticle description of interacting quarks and gluons.
+The first EoS is perturbative in the QCD coupling constant and has contributions of $O(g^5)$.
+The second EoS is an improvement over the first, with contributions up to $O[g^6 ln(1/g)]$; it incorporates the non-perturbative hard thermal contributions.
+The interaction effects are shown to be captured entirely by the effective chemical potentials for the gluons and the quarks, in both cases.
+As mentioned earlier, the effective fugacities, $z_g$ and $z_q$ are obtained for EoS1, EoS2 and LEoS.
 Both $z_g$ and $z_q$ have a very complicated temperature dependence and asymptotically reach to the ideal value unity.
-In our present analysis we have used the quasi-particle Debye mass, $m_D^{QP}$ depending upon the temperature and finite quark chemical potential for different number of flavors.
+In our present analysis, we have used the quasi-particle Debye mass $m_D^{QP}$ Eq.(\ref{eq16}) depending upon the temperature and finite quark-chemical potential for different number of flavors.\\